 9 research projects we’re funding on heart failure

-Heart failure affects more than 750,000 people in the UK.
+Around 920,000 people are living with heart failure in the UK.
 At the moment, when your heart muscle is damaged by a heart attack, it can’t be repaired.
 We’re funding the country’s best scientists to find a cure.

 Here are some of the research projects we’re currently funding into heart failure: